MSG Metro Channels: MSG MetroTraffic & Weather

 MSG MetroTraffic & Weather was the first sole traffic and weather channel in the tri-state area, and while local news networks and The Weather Channel offered weather news, the traffic component was the network's main feature.

 MSG Metro Traffic & Weather originally began as News 12 Weather.
 In the early 1990s it would air in the mornings on most Cablevision systems in place of Bravo (which was owned by Rainbow, but sold to NBC Media in 2002 and later NBCUniversal) and E! when they shared a channel on Cablevision in the Long Island area.
 When Optimum TV launched in 1996, it got a full-time location in those areas.
 When the MSG MetroChannels launched in 1998, a traffic element was added to the channel and it became MSG MetroTraffic & Weather.

 Currently, MSG MetroTraffic & Weather is the only MSG Metro channel still on the air.
 It became News 12 Traffic & Weather in 2005 and now goes by the name News 12+.
-The channel is available on Cablevision (now Altice) systems on Channel 61 (97 on the former Service Electric system in Sparta acquired by Altice).
+The channel is available on Cablevision (now Optimum) systems on Channel 61 (97 on the former Service Electric system in Sparta acquired by Optimum).